Sid Draper: AFL career

 With the 4th overall pick in the 2024 national draft, Draper was selected by the Adelaide Crows, his boyhood club.
 He impressed early in the pre-season, with Crows star Izak Rankine noting that "he's actually dominated training".

 Draper made his debut in round 1 of the 2025 season, replacing veteran forward Taylor Walker as a substitute.
 Continuing to feature as the medical substitute, Draper kicked his first two goals in round 3 against as he replaced the injured Josh Rachele at quarter-time.

 Draper played an extended stint in the Adelaide reserves team in the SANFL in the 2nd half of 2025.
 He was recalled to the senior team for their round 24 match against North Melbourne, but was omitted for the Qualifying Final against Collingwood, finishing the season on 10 senior games.

+In 2026, Draper changed his jumper number from 34 to 5, occupying the locker vacated by former All-Australian Matt Crouch.
+He experienced an interrupted start to the year, suffering minor injuries during the pre-season and in the first half of the season, and was unable to feature at AFL level in 2026.

+Statistics

+Updated to the end of the 2026 season.